-Over the past year, we’ve seen homeowners who want to pull off an all-white interior struggle in selecting the best white paint for interior walls and ceilings.
-They thought it was easy until they had to choose from the hundreds of options in store shelves and online.
+Over the past year, we've seen homeowners who want to pull off an all-white interior struggle in selecting the best white paint for interior walls and ceilings.
+They thought it was easy until they had to choose from the hundreds of options on in-store shelves and online.

 Yes.
 White paint comes in a variety of shades and undertones.
 Some have a hint of blue, yellow, pink, cream, grey, and green etc. Some look cold, clinical, creamy, and dirty.
 It's easy to buy the wrong shade when you're not aware of the kind of white paint you need.
 And, correcting this mistake could be costly and time-consuming.